marklogic-community/grove/_pages/guides/data-hub-framework.markdown

 We often want to run Grove as a UI working alongside a [MarkLogic Data Hub](https://marklogic.github.io/marklogic-data-hub/).
 This guide provides the mechanics on how to do this, and provides a choice of method.

-This guide has been vetted on both Data Hub 5.0 and the Data Hub Framework 4.3.1.
+This guide has been vetted on both Data Hub 5.x and the Data Hub Framework 4.3.1.

 ## Migrating Grove-related artifacts and code to the Data Hub

 In order to run a Grove UI project alongside a MarkLogic Data Hub, we recommend migrating Grove related artifacts and code from its code base into your Data Hub project.
+This approach was tested against both the Data Hub and the Data Hub Service.

 Note that this implies some coordination between the Data Hub project and Grove even after migration of Grove's core capabilities.
 If possible, it is easiest to manage both projects within the same code repository.
 The Grove files should all be within a dedicated parent directory.
 (For example, `grove/ui` and `grove/middle-tier`.
 Note that there is nothing magic about the `grove` directory name, so call it whatever you want.)